UDST/bayarea_urbansim/docs/model_overview.md

 ###  BAUS Scenarios

-The package of changes is then simulated to forecast its impact on the future urban landscape and these outcomes are often enterered into the travel model to predict future year travel patterns and greenhouse gas emmissions.
+BAUS model runs modify policies and other levers to observe potential outcomes.
+These policies including upzoning, affordable housing subsidization, inclusionary housing, and more.
+Packages of changes are simulated to forecast impact on the future urban landscape and enterered into the travel model to predict future year travel patterns and greenhouse gas emmissions.
+For details on how each policy is implemented in the BAUS code, see [Policy Implementation].

-#### BAUS Policies
-* Upzoning and downzoning, adding and removing allowable building types and setting the maximum building envelope.
-* Funding used to subsidize development on parcels and create affordable housing.
-* Inclusionary housing rates which decrease revenues based on the AMI and inclusionary rates and in turn build affordable housing.
-* Develppment fees, including fmpact fees which impose a cost per unit or per sqft.
-* Profit increase policies, including CEQA Minimum parking requirements which